Minimum Site Standards for Storygames

 There is no automatic mechanism that will prevent a user from publishing their storygame on the website, however, publishing on this website is a privilege and not a right.
 Published storygames should be finished products and should be proofread and revised for quality.
 We understand that this is a hobby website and that not everyone can produce professional work and we're not expecting perfection, but storygames without care will be deleted from the website.
 It is perfectly possible for users of almost all ages to produce a storygame which will meet minimum site standards, so long as they put in a real effort and take care in revising their work.

-After much deliberation, the chooseyourstory community has come up with a list of ways that a published storygame can earn deletion:
+After much deliberation, the chooseyourstory community has come up with a list of ways that an unsatisfactory storygame will earn unpublishing:

-- The storygame has all of the following characteristics:
+- Generally this means that the storygame has ALL of the following characteristics:

 - Grammar and style poor enough that it cannot be ignored

 - A plot which is poor or nonexistent

 - Poor pacing (usually characterized by frequent and unpredictable end game links)